 An involuntary and abnormal contraction of muscle.

 Increased muscle tone associated with involuntary muscle contractions, spasms, and stiffness.
-In multiple sclerosis, spasticity is most prominent in the lower limbs.
+In MS, spasticity is most prominent in the lower limbs.

 Injected under the skin.

 Subjectively perceived problem or complaint reported by the patient.
-In multiple sclerosis, common symptoms include visual problems, fatigue, sensory changes, weakness or paralysis of limbs, tremor, lack of coordination, poor balance, bladder or bowel changes, and psychological changes.
+In MS, common symptoms include visual problems, fatigue, sensory changes, weakness or paralysis of limbs, tremor, lack of coordination, poor balance, bladder or bowel changes, and psychological changes.

 Any of several types of white blood cells that develop in the thymus gland and play a role in the control of immune response.